aspose-cloud/aspose-cells-cloud-docs/cells/developer-guide/working-with-ranges/combines-a-range-of-cells-into-a-single-cell/_index.md

 ---

 ## **Introduction**
-This example allows you to combines a range of cells into a single cell using Aspose.Cells Cloud API in your applications.
+This example allows you to combines a range of cells into a single cell, using Aspose.Cells Cloud API in your applications.
+You can use our REST API with any language: .NET, Java, PHP, Ruby, Rails, Python, jQuery and many more.
 ## **API Information**

 |**API**|**Type**|**Description**|**Resource Link**|